 Charles Is Savvy to Wolsey’s Duplicity – Wat a Riot – Charles and Wolsey Trade Insults – Time to Turn Henry French

-Henry’s gallant, chivalrous expedition required finance.
+Henry’s vision of a gallant, chivalrous expedition required finance.
 Whoever’s idea it was to raise the levy known as the Amicable Grant, must have known such a demand for money would fail.
 After all, the subsidy of 1523 was still being collected.
 A war now for which Henry VIII’s subjects must dig in to their coffers and pockets, Wolsey must have known, was sure to generate vehement opposition.

 For good measure, the cardinal made sure it did.

 The most violent of the ensuing protests were in Suffolk in villages surrounding that of Wolsey’s gentleman usher George Cavendish, whose great-grandfather had put down the uprising of Wat Tyler and the peasants’ poll tax revolt of 1381.
-Cavendish’s, and indeed Wolsey’s, fellow Suffolk men were pardoned by the king in May in London and consequently were supplied with more than enough cash and a piece of silver to cover their time in gaol.
+Cavendish’s, and indeed Wolsey’s, fellow Suffolk men were pardoned by the king, in May, in London and consequently were supplied with more than enough cash and a piece of silver to cover their time in gaol.

 In an outcome reminiscent of the poll tax riots, the initiative to raise funds failed for Henry, but it was successful in buying the cardinal time to rethink his designs.
 There would be no more invasions of France while Wolsey was alive.